Are There Accelerated MSN Programs?

 Accreditation

-Students must ensure the program they complete is appropriately accredited, as this is required for licensing.
-Accreditation assures students, employers, and nursing boards that a program has met a high quality standard in curriculum, facilities, faculty, and clinical experiences.
-Nursing degree programs are accredited by the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN)
+Students must ensure the program they complete is appropriately accredited, which is required for licensing.
+Accreditation assures students, employers, and nursing boards that a program has met a high-quality standard in curriculum, facilities, faculty, and clinical experiences.
+Nursing degree programs are accredited by the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).

 Online and Hybrid Direct Entry MSN Programs